 The Master has been offered since 1995 and its contents are updated and revised for each new edition.
 It is held every two years.

-The Master is held in Cordoba and in Seville, jointly organized with the Universidad de Córdoba (UCO), the Junta de Andalucía (JA), the Consejo Superior de Investigaciones Científicas (CSIC) and the Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria (INIA).
+The Master is held in Cordoba and in Seville, jointly organized with the Universidad de Córdoba (UCO), the Junta de Andalucía (JA), the Consejo Superior de Investigaciones Científicas (CSIC), the Olive Oil Council (OIC) and the Fundación Patrimonio Comunal Olivarero.
 It is structured in two parts (120 ECTS) held in two academic years, and it is an official Master of the Spanish university system within the framework of the European Space for Higher Education.

 The Master enables participants to: